wtesler/cranny/README.md

 Higher-order functions abstract away most of the network layer.

+### Foolproof Error Handling
+Wherever you setup your environment, you can set this global variable:

+`global.crannyReportError = (e) => { ... }`

+This is the global fallback that ensures that any unexpected error in the request is handled/reported properly.

 ### Samples
 See test directory for a sample server setup.
 Notice how `testSuccessOpen.get.js` and `testErrorOpen.get.js` are discovered